Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Cavity control

-\paragraph{Comparison with a Fabry-Perot Michelson interferometer.} The DSAG corresponds to the DARM degree of freedom in a Michelson interferometer, but in the CHRONOS configuration it represents a \emph{velocity}-type observable that measures the difference in propagation speed between the CW and CCW beams rather than their positional displacement~\cite{chen2003}.
-Similarly, the CSAG corresponds to the Michelson CARM, representing the common path length coupled to the laser frequency and PRC resonance.
+The DSAG corresponds to the Differential arm length (DARM) degree of freedom in a Michelson interferometer, but in the CHRONOS configuration it represents an \emph{angular momentum}-type observable that measures the difference in propagation speed between the CW and CCW beams rather than their positional displacement~\cite{chen2003}.
+Similarly, the CSAG corresponds to the Michelson Common Arm Length (CARM), representing the common path length coupled to the laser frequency and power-recycling cavity resonance.